Divide-and-conquer eigenvalue algorithm

 Divide-and-conquer eigenvalue algorithms are a class of eigenvalue algorithms for Hermitian or real symmetric matrices that have recently (circa 1990s) become competitive in terms of stability and efficiency with more traditional algorithms such as the QR algorithm.
 The basic concept behind these algorithms is the divide-and-conquer approach from computer science.
 An eigenvalue problem is divided into two problems of roughly half the size, each of these are solved recursively, and the eigenvalues of the original problem are computed from the results of these smaller problems.

-Here we present the simplest version of a divide-and-conquer algorithm, similar to the one originally proposed by Cuppen in 1981.
-Many details that lie outside the scope of this article will be omitted; however, without considering these details, the algorithm is not fully stable.
+This article covers the basic idea of the algorithm as originally proposed by Cuppen in 1981, which is not numerically stable without additional refinements.

 Background

 As with most eigenvalue algorithms for Hermitian matrices, divide-and-conquer begins with a reduction to tridiagonal form.
 For an $m \times m$ matrix, the standard method for this, via Householder reflections, takes $\frac{4}{3}m^{3}$ floating point operations, or $\frac{8}{3}m^{3}$ if eigenvectors are needed as well.
 There are other algorithms, such as the Arnoldi iteration, which may do better for certain classes of matrices; we will not consider this further here.